Resources for Law Enforcement Officials:

-Below is a list of sites to list a horse in need of a home or to find a horse to adopt.
+Below is a list of sites to list a horse in need of a new home.
 A couple of the sites offer free ads to those looking to place a horse, but this does not mean you need to list your horse “for free,” and the MHWC very much advises against doing so.
-Also, please be sure to include a photo, if possible.
+There are numerous active “kill buyers” throughout the state who have no problem lying to desperate owners in order to acquire free horses.
+Kill buyers make a profit by selling horses to other kill buyers or directly at auctions.
+These horses almost always end up in the slaughter pipeline.

 If you are looking to adopt, please also visit our RESCUE page for links to Michigan rescue organizations.